Future-Hack/application-2017/README.md

 The team is super excited to see you cool MVP :)
 ### References:
-- Skeleton, is what we used as the skeleton app: https://github.com/dhg/Skeleton
+- Skeleton is what we used as the skeleton app: http://getskeleton.com
 - Learn more about git: https://git-scm.com/docs/gittutorial
 - Learn more about Mckinsey Digital: http://www.mckinsey.com/business-functions/digital-mckinsey/how-we-help-clients/digital-labs
 - Learn more about Facebook F8: https://www.fbf8.com/